 Major in Political Science

-The major in Political Science comprises 30 credits, including 15 credits of required courses, distributed among the four subfields: American National Government (105), Comparative Political Systems (208 or 209), International Relations (245), Western Political Thought I or Western Political Thought (317 or 318) and Advanced Seminar or Quantitative Analysis (436 or 427).
+The major in Political Science is comprised of 30 credits, including 15 credits of required courses, distributed among the four subfields: American National Government (105), Comparative Political Systems (208 or 209), International Relations (245), Western Political Thought I or Western Political Thought II (317 or 318) and Advanced Seminar or Quantitative Analysis (436 or 427).
 Students may design their own course of study for the remaining 15 credits, in consultation with faculty advisors.
 No more than six credits taken at the 100 level can apply toward the major.

 Minor in Political Science